Lambrie/Lambrie.github.io/_posts/2020-06-08-generate-pdf-aws-lambda.md

 ---
 layout: post
 title:  "Generate PDF on AWS Lambda and store to AWS S3"
-date:   2020-04-17 14:35:00 +0200
+date:   2020-06-08 17:01:00 +0200
-categories: Scraping
+categories: Lambda
 tags: AWS Lambda S3 Python Reportlab
 ---
-Use AWS Lambda to generate a PDF document and store the PDF document to S3 and return a signed URL to download the report generated.
+Under construction - Use AWS Lambda to generate a PDF document and store the PDF document to S3 and return a signed URL to download the report generated.

 ### Tutorial Overview
 In this tutorial we will discuss the following: